JStoresund/Docker-basic/README.md

 5. Run ```docker build -t <name of docker image> .``` in terminal (in same directory)
 6. Run ```docker run <arguments...> <name of docker image>```

-#### If docker image/container already exists in docker desktop, 7 is necessary.
+#### If docker image/container already exists in docker desktop, only step 7 is necessary.